Westmount: Demographics

-StatsCan lists the median after-tax income in 2015 as $41,674.
+StatsCan lists the median after-tax income in 2020 as $44,800, and an average after-tax income of $98,500.
 The three largest occupation categories were management, business, and "education, law and social, community and government services"; each of these sectors employed about 20% of Westmount workers.

 Government

 Municipal

 Since regaining its status as a city, Westmount is governed by a City Council made up of a mayor and eight "district" councillors.
 The current mayor of Westmount is Michael Stern, who was elected on November 2, 2025, following the retirement of Christina Smith.
 Stern has the distinction of being the first Mayor elected to the post without any previous experience as an elected official since the 1980s.
 In addition to the local city council, Westmount is represented by its mayor on the Montreal Agglomeration Council.